 Through the HLPDAB, policy makers develop regulatory frameworks, facilitate technology transfers, encourage investment and strengthen public confidence in biotechnology in order to increase agricultural productivity and to protect the environment, with the ultimate objective of promoting food security.

-The next annual HLPDAB meeting will take place in Port Morseby, Papua New Guinea, during APEC Food Security Week in August 2018.
+The next annual HLPDAB meeting will take place in August 2020 in Malaysia, during the 2020 APEC Food Security Week.

-Activities for 2017: The HLPDAB aims to conduct activities to meet the objectives of the Strategic Plan, with particular focus on agricultural biotechnology to enhance food security, low-level presence (LLP) in food and feed trade, data transportability, science communication, and policy perspectives on enabling innovation and new breeding techniques.
+Activities for 2019: The HLPDAB aims to conduct activities to meet the objectives of the strategic plan, with particular focus on new agricultural and plant breeding techniques, biotechnology regulatory efficiency and harmonization, science communication, and policy perspectives on precision biotechnology.
 Notable activities will include:

-Cross-cutting issues: The HLDAB has identified cross-cutting issues on food security, climate-smart agriculture, trade facilitation/eliminating market barriers and making the best use of natural resources with the Agricultural Technical Cooperation Working Group (ATCWG) and the Policy Partnership on Food Security (PPFS) and shall identify and share relevant policy recommendations with both groups with a view to contribute to the preparation of the Food Security Ministerial agenda.
-The HLPDAB will also look into possible cross-fora collaboration in conducting APEC projects with relevant fora.
+Cross-cutting issues: The HLDAB has identified cross-cutting issues on food security, climate-smart agriculture, trade facilitation/eliminating market barriers and making the best use of natural resources with the Agricultural Technical Cooperation Working Group (ATCWG) and the Policy Partnership on Food Security (PPFS).
+The HLDAB shall identify and share relevant policy recommendations with both groups with a view to contribute to the preparation of the Food Security Ministerial agenda.
+The dialogue will also look into possible cross-fora collaboration in conducting APEC projects with relevant fora.

 APEC Seeks Efficient Biotech Framework for Regional Food Security

 APEC Fights Food Waste as Supply Pressures Mount